-Leveraging a colocated data center helps businesses and companies adapt the environment according to their needs and requirements.
+Leveraging a colocation data center helps businesses and companies adapt the environment according to their needs and requirements.
 When choosing a storage space, there are a few things you should be aware of to make the best decision for your organization or business.

-Rack Unit “U” in Colocation Data Centers
+Rack Unit “U” in Colocation Data Center Racks

 The space in a data center is measured in the rack/cabinet unit, which is commonly referred to as “U.”

 U is a unit of measurement generally applied to items like disk drives, servers, equipment racks and other similar devices.
 A standard rack measures 19,” and one U is approximately 1.75 inches.
 A standard rack is nearly 42U.